-Senior Research Fellowships are non-stipendiary Fellowships and are offered to "persons whom the Fellowship Electors consider worthy to conduct research in any subject".
-In making elections, regard is taken of age, experience, and promise of the person or persons under consideration.
-A Senior Research Fellow will be elected for an initial tenure not exceeding five years, and the Fellowship Electors have power to extend that tenure subject to a maximum of ten years in all.
-Election is made in the Lent Term, after nomination by a Fellow of the College in the Michaelmas Term and there is a limit of five Fellowships in this category.
+Senior Research Fellowships are non-stipendiary and are offered to persons whom the Fellowship Electors consider worthy to conduct research in any subject, taking account of experience and promise.
+Senior Research Fellows are elected for an initial period not exceeding five years, which may be renewed at the discretion of the Fellowship Electors.
+Election is made in the Lent Term, after nomination by a Fellow of the College in the Michaelmas Term, with a limit of five Fellows in this category at any time.

-Early Career Fellowships (Junior Research Fellowships as they are known in Churchill College) are open to graduates, men or women, of any University, with no age limit, but will normally be awarded to candidates who have recently completed their PhD or are close to completion.
-A stipend is attached to some of these Fellowships which have a maximum tenure of three years.
-The Fellowships are widely advertised in the Michaelmas Term and elections made early in the Easter Term.
+Junior (Early Career) Research Fellowships are open to graduates of any University, who have recently completed their PhD or are close to completion (although there is no formal age limit).
+A stipend is provided with these Fellowships, and College accommodation is available if required.
+The normal tenure is three years.
+The Fellowships are widely advertised in the Michaelmas Term and elections made at the end of the Lent Term.

 The College generally awards at least two stipendiary Fellowships annually.
-There are also a number of named Fellowships (when funds allow) which are advertised at the same time.
+There are additionally a number of named Research Fellowships that may be advertised at the same time when funds allow.

 Subject to the University Statutes, the College may elect into a Fellowship under Title C, any person holding a Professorship in the University, or any of the Readerships or administrative offices specified for the time being in Schedule B of the University Statutes.
 Fellows in Titles A, B, E and G, who are appointed to Professorships in the University are normally automatically transferred to this Title.

-The College may elect any Fellow who has attained the age of sixty years, or who has been a Fellow for not less than twenty-five years, or who has been compelled to vacate his or her Fellowship under Title A, B or C either for reasons of ill health or for any other cause which the Council shall deem to be sufficient.
-A Fellow under Title D shall hold the Fellowship for life.
+The College may elect under Title D anyone who, on their retirement from a University or College office, has been a Fellow for not less than twenty-five years, and who intends to remain resident in Cambridge and active in College.
+Fellowships under Title D are held for life.
 Title D Fellows may attend and speak at meetings of the Governing Body but do not have voting rights.

-Overseas Fellowships are full Fellowships of the College and are offered to senior academics from abroad.
-They are intended for distinguished visitors who will spend a full academic year at the College who are likely to be, for example, full professors, hold honours equivalent to the FRS or FBA and be world class in their discipline.
-No stipend is attached to the Fellowship but there are certain dining privileges and entitlement to rented accommodation in College.
+Overseas Fellowships are full Fellowships of the College and are offered to distinguished senior academics from abroad who normally will spend a full academic year at the College.
+They are likely to be full professors and to be world class in their discipline.
+No stipend is attached to these Fellowships but in addition to dining privileges there is an entitlement to rented accommodation in College.
 Overseas Fellows may attend and speak at meetings of the Governing Body but do not have voting rights.
-Fellowships are not made by open application but through nomination by a sponsoring Fellow of the College.
-The nominating Fellow will have to show that the nominee is coming to work in collaboration with him or her.
+Overseas Fellowships are not filled by open application but through nomination by a sponsoring Fellow of the College who intends to collaborate or otherwise have a significant interaction with the nominee.

 Enquiries and applications should be made to the Scientific Counsellor at the French Embassy in London: www.ambafrance-uk.org/-The-Department-